 The process for administering an intestate estate presents challenges not found in estates where there is a will.
-If faced with the death of a loved one who did not have a will, the first thing you should do is consult with an experienced North Carolina estates attorney who knows how to handle intestate estates.
+If faced with the death of a loved one who did not have a will, the first thing you should do is consult with an experienced Cary estates attorney who knows how to handle intestate estates.

 Attorney Hank Doyle and his firm have been helping people overcome these challenges and assist in this situation for more than 20 years.

 According to some estimates, over 55% of Americans today do not have a Last Will and Testament or any other kind of estate plan.
 Having a will or other estate plan in place is one of the most important things a person can do to protect their families.